ektaarora16/Learn-how-to-use-data/README.md

 Consequently, enterprises ready to make due in the hypercompetitive world must have a remarkable capacity to investigate complex research information, infer noteworthy bits of knowledge, and adjust to new market needs.

-## Top Reasons to Become a Data Scientist: Jobs in Data
+## Top Reasons to Become a Data Scientist
 Mentioned below are the uses of Data that explain how becoming a data scientist is the right choice to make.

 1. Data Science is used to detect Risks and Frauds.
 Initially, Data science was used in the Finance sector and the same continues to be the most significant application of Data Science.